charlie-gallagher/ggunit/README.md

 #> [1] 8.117707
 ```

 The result is a list of length 2 with the requested dimensions.
+Text
+will appear smaller as the value of `height` increases.
+See examples
+below.

 You can use the shortcut `ggunit_save()`, which is a thin wrapper around
 `ggplot2::ggsave()`, to quickly iterate on graphic proportions.